 At 4:00 o’clock on the afternoon of May 5, 1933, the entire Board of Park Commissioners, together with approximately a hundred friends and former students of Miss Eloise Butler, gathered at the Wild Botanic Garden to pay last tribute to the memory of the founder of the Garden at Glenwood Park, who died April 10.
+The newspaper reported "Curiosity seekers there were none."
+They "had come to pay a last tribute to the woman they had admired." (note)

 “Friends and Associates of Miss Eloise Butler” (The Honorable A. F. Pillsbury, President of Minneapolis Park Board, speaking):